PrairieLearn/PrairieLearn/doc/codeExecution.md

 Let's walk through a typical request to view a question that requires a function in a corresponding `server.py` file to run.

 1. The page request is handled by `pages/studentInstanceQuestionHomework` or similar.
-2. That handler calls `getAndRenderVariant` in `lib/question` (a different function would be called if the user were submittin an answer).
+2. That handler calls `getAndRenderVariant` in `lib/question` (a different function would be called if the user were submitting an answer).
 3. That function calls an internal function that calls `render` in `question-servers/freeform.js`.
 4. That function calls `getPythonCaller` in `lib/workers`.
 Depending on the active execution mode
    1. If running in `container` mode, a `lib/code-caller-docker` caller for the appropriate course will be returned.